kristjanv001/virtual-zoo-frontend/README.md

 1. Download and run the backend part from: https://github.com/kristjanv001/virtual-zoo-backend

-2. Once the Nestjs backend is running (on port 3000), download and run this frontend part - run `npm start` while in this project's directory.
+2. Once the Nestjs backend is running (on port 3000), download and run this frontend part - run `npm install` and then `npm start` while in this project's directory.

 3. Visit the url shown in the terminal, e.g., `http://localhost:4200/` from a web browser.